 OK, so really there are 11 steps to creating your sales funnel, but 10 just sounded more “precise”!
 Lastly, your email system should tell you how successful your emails are.
 Use this information to tweak and improve them over time.
 You should also track your blog posts, Twitter followers and Twitter activity, Facebook ad success, etc. Hubspot is a great tool for this kind of thing.

 These 10 (or 11) steps are just one way to go about creating a sales funnel for your online course business.
 They are certainly not the only way or the only order of doing things.
 And these stages represent in fact more than just “10 steps”.
 As you can tell each of these involves a learning curve and a good deal of work.

-However, collectively, they do represent the many activities that you should be working on everyday to get your course sales funnel up and running.
-What that process looks like will depend very much on your existing knowledge of and execution on these components, your financial and personal motivations, time, talent and more.
+However, collectively, they do represent the many activities that you should be working on every day to get your course sales to funnel up and running.
+What that process looks like will depend very much on your existing knowledge of and execution of these components, your financial and personal motivations, time, talent, and more.
 No matter what, you want to be working on as many of these bits as possible to get those conversions.

 Once you have your funnel going, with automated emails and content developed, etc. then the only thing you have to focus on is continuously getting new people to enter the top of your funnel.
 How do you do that?
 Rinse and repeat!
 Create new content, target new groups, etc.